Reflection of internal gravity waves in the form of quasi-axisymmetric beams: Linear analysis

 for all $\eps \le \eps_0$ small enough provided that $\eps \kk^2 \le \eps^{1-2\mu} \ll 1$, namely $\mu < \frac 12$.
 Therefore, the assumptions of Lemma \ref{lem:roots} are fulfilled and we deduce that there exists a root $\L_1$ of the original polynomial $\hP(\L)$ such that

-$\bullet$ Plugging the ansatz $\tilde \L \sim \eps^{-1/2} \ell$, applying the same procedure as in the first part of the proof of the previous lemma (where roots of asymptotics $\sim \eps^{-1/2}$ are also investigated), we obtain completely analogous expansions and estimates satisfying the assumptions of Lemma \ref{lem:roots}.
-We omit the details and remind to the first part of the proof of the previous lemma.
+$\bullet$ Plugging the ansatz $\tilde \L \sim \eps^{-1/2} \ell$, applying the same procedure as in the first part of the proof of the previous lemma (where roots of asymptotics $\sim \eps^{-1/2}$ are also investigated), we obtain similalar expansions satisfying the assumptions of Lemma \ref{lem:roots}.
+We omit the details and refer to the first part of the proof of the previous lemma.
 The proof is therefore concluded. \end{proof}